 - 250g tobacco

-Taking personal food, plant, and animal products from the EU to the UK
+Taking personal food, plant, and animal products from the EU to Great Britain

-You can take the following with you into the UK from the EU:
+You can take the following with you into Great Britain from the EU for personal use:

 - Other animal products, for example, fish, eggs and honey

-Taking personal food, plant, and animal products from the UK to the EU
+Taking personal food, plant, and animal products from Great Britain to the EU

 You cannot take the following with you into the EU: